facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 Some programming languages support the range operators, this operators are a shortcut to work with the range values.
 The main types are:
 • Closed range (a...b): define a range from a to b, both a and b are included into the range
 • half-open range (a..<b): define a range from a to b, the b value is not included into the range
-• one-side ranges elementList[...2]:  this prefix operator work with array indices and when we used it, the output is an ArraySlice with all the elements in the elementList until the third value.
+• one-side ranges elementList[...2]: this prefix operator works with array indices and when we used it, the output is an ArraySlice with all the elements in the elementList until the third value.

 ## Identity operator
 #### Symbols -> === , !==
 The identity operator  (=== and !==) compares directly the memory reference of two objects, it returns true if the two objects have the same memory address, false otherwise.

 ## Conclusion
-Operators are useful developer tools available to the developer, knowing their potential allows you to make complex assessments in a few lines of code.
-In the next article we will create custom operators by introducing new concepts and we will explore the potential of operators even more in detail.
+Operators are useful development tools available to the developer, by knowing their potential allows you to make complex assessments in a few lines of code.
+In the next article we will create some custom operators by introducing new concepts and we will explore the potential of operators even more in detail.

 # References